diojin/mockingjay/docs/frameworks.md

     }
 }
 ```
 When bootstrapping such an arrangement, only AppConfig need be registered against the application context.
 By virtue of being a nested @Configuration class, DatabaseConfig will be registered automatically.
-This avoids the need to use an @Import annotation when the relationship between AppConfig DatabaseConfig is already implicitly clear.
+This avoids the need to use an @Import annotation when the relationship between AppConfig and DatabaseConfig is already implicitly clear.
 Note also that nested @Configuration classes can be used to good effect with the @Profile annotation to provide two options of the same bean to the enclosing @Configuration class.

 __Configuring lazy initialization__